Netflix raises monthly subscription prices for all plans - NewsBreak

 While the price bump took effect immediately for new customers, existing customers will see the price change in the coming weeks.

 In a statement to Nexstar, a Netflix spokesperson says, “We understand people have more entertainment choices than ever and we’re committed to delivering an even better experience for our members.
 We’re updating our prices so that we can continue to offer a wide variety of quality entertainment options.
-As always we offer a range of plans so members can pick a price that works for their budget.”Former ‘Bachelorette’ contestant Clint Arlis dead at 34
+As always we offer a range of plans so members can pick a price that works for their budget.”How many times can you reuse a mask before replacing it?

 Friday’s announcement comes after a week full of new programming announcements.
 Among those are two new documentary series.
 One will follow men’s and women’s pro tennis players through the 2022 season while the other will follow the top professional golfers in the PGA TOUR .